WhatsApp Template Category Guide: How to Keep Your Templates in the “Utility” Category

 If Your Template Is Re-Categorized as Marketing

-If Meta moves your template from Utility to Marketing:
+If Meta changes your template from Utility to Marketing:

 -

-Edit the message to remove any promotional or ambiguous elements.
+Edit the content to remove any promotional or vague language

 -

-Resubmit under the Utility category with a clear transactional purpose.
+Re-submit it under the Utility category with a clear transactional purpose

 -